 SpaceRay

-macOS 14+ · Apple Silicon recommended · 3 free conversions
+macOS 14+ · Apple Silicon required · 3 free conversions

 Convert with ease, watch anywhere

-Drop your 3D Blu-ray file and SpaceRay handles the rest — outputting ready-to-watch spatial video.
+Drop in your 3D MKV or M2TS file and SpaceRay handles the rest — outputting ready-to-watch spatial video.

-SpaceRay app showing Blu-ray 3D to spatial video conversion queue on macOS
+SpaceRay app showing MVC 3D to spatial video conversion queue on macOS

 What SpaceRay does